freebsd/freebsd-src/docs/UsersManual.rst

    selected model is not supported by the target, or if a more efficient model can be used.
 The TLS model can be overridden per variable using the ``tls_model`` attribute.

+.. option:: -mhwdiv=[values]

+   Select the ARM modes (arm or thumb) that support hardware division instructions.

+   Valid values are: ``arm``, ``thumb`` and ``arm,thumb``.
+   This option is used to indicate which mode (arm or thumb) supports hardware division instructions.
+This only applies to the ARM architecture.

+.. option:: -m[no-]crc

+   Enable or disable CRC instructions.

+   This option is used to indicate whether CRC instructions are to be generated.
+This only applies to the ARM architecture.

+   CRC instructions are enabled by default on ARMv8.

 Controlling Size of Debug Information
 -------------------------------------